Quantum-inspired secure wireless communication protocol under spatial and local Gaussian noise assumptions: Purpose and assumptions

 Here, we discuss the meaning of coefficients $a_B$ and $a_E$ more deeply.
 The coefficients $a_B$ and $a_E$ express the attenuation.
 The intensities $a_E^2$ and $a_B^2$ behave as $C d^{-\alpha}$ with positive constants $C$ and $\alpha$ when the distance from Alice's transmitting antenna is $d$, and have stochastic behavior as fading in long time span\cite[Section 5.4.1]{TV}.
 For example, the free space with no obstacle has the constant $\alpha=2$\cite{TV}.
 Due to {\it spatial assumption} (Assumption (A3)), Eve's detector is sufficiently far from Alice's transmitting antenna.
 So, the relation $d\ \ge d_0$ holds with a certain constant $d_0$ Under this assumption, we can guarantee that $a_E^2 \le C d_0^{-\alpha}$.

 On the other hand, the coefficients $b_B$ and $b_E$ can be lower bounded by the performance of their detectors due to Assumption (A2).
 As explain in Section \ref{s31}, our protocol contains random sampling.
 Hence, the coefficient $a_B $ can be estimated as covariance $c_{AB}$ between $A$ and $B$ in the random sampling, which provides a better estimate than the method based spatial relation between Alice and Bob.
 Thus, the meaning of these parameters can be summarized in Table \ref{table1}, while the parameter $v_Y$ will be introduced in Section \ref{s0}.
+Some of these parameters are estimated from covariance $c_{AB}$ between $A$ and $B$, variance $v_B$ of $B$, and variance $v_Y$ of $Y$.